MarbleTurtle/FriendsExporter/README.md

 # Friends Exporter

+*No longer supported, if you'd like to take ownership of the plugin send me a message in the RL dev channel so that they are aware and it can be trasnfered*
 Files are exported into your Runelite directory (easily accessible via the screenshot folder and going up a layer)